-If string floss and interdental brushes do not suit your preference, you can opt for an oral irrigator.
+If string floss and interdental brushes do not suit your preference, you can choose an oral irrigator.
 An oral irrigator is a home dental care device that uses a stream of pulsating water to remove plaque and food between the teeth.
-It is also useful for cleaning the gum line, improving gingival health.
+It is also helpful in cleaning the gum line, improving gingival health.
 To use an oral irrigator:

 - Place the tip inside your mouth before turning it on.
 Clean between and around the back teeth of the upper region first, aiming the tip at a 90-degree angle above the gum line.

 - After the back teeth, work your way towards the front.
-Give your attention to each individual tooth.
-Then, begin cleaning from back-to-front on the teeth of your lower jaw.
+Give your attention to each tooth.
+Then, begin cleaning from back to front on the teeth of your lower jaw.